• Blog home

 Stats Training Materials – Forecasting & Risk Modelling

-All organisations want to understand what has happened in the past and what will happen in the future.
-The use of statistics and statistical thinking is essential to be a better forecaster but that doesn’t mean it is easy to do!
-At the same time, we are bombarded with forecasts in the media and that can make it difficult to decide which forecasts to pay attention to and which can be ignored.
+All organisations want to understand what happened in the past and what will happen in the future.
+The use of statistics and statistical thinking is essential to be a better forecaster but that doesn’t mean it is easy!
+At the same time, we are bombarded with forecasts in the media which can make it difficult to decide which forecasts to pay attention to and which can be ignored.

 My course “Identifying Trends & Making Forecasts” is all about doing the basics right when it comes to analysing trends and making predictions.
-To support this course, this post makes available a variety of material in the public domain covering the following themes:-
+To support this course, here are links to material in the public domain covering the following themes:-

 [Read more…] about Stats Training Materials – Forecasting & Risk Modelling